aurelia/aurelia.github.io-old/docs/api/router/index.md

 #### Methods

-* `addViewPortInstruction(name: string, strategy: ActivationStrategyType, moduleId: string, component: any): any` - Adds a viewPort instruction.
+* `addViewPortInstruction(initOptions: ViewPortInstructionInit): any` - Adds a viewPort instruction.
 Returns the newly created instruction based on parameters
-  * `name: string` - No description available
-  * `strategy: ActivationStrategyType` - No description available
-  * `moduleId: string` - No description available
-  * `component: any` - No description available
+  * `initOptions: ViewPortInstructionInit` - No description available

 * `getAllInstructions(): Array` - Gets an array containing this instruction and all child instructions for the current navigation.